ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Currently, cross-regional copy of block storage snapshots is not supported in the Chennai region.
 It can't be selected as a source or target region.
 {: restriction}

+If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
+If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy in the target region.

-When a backup policy creates a job that includes a cross-regional copy, the service waits to initiate the request to create the copies in the target regions.
-The service start to create the copies after the source snapshot reached the _stable_ state.
+When a backup policy creates a job that includes a cross-regional copy, the service initiates the creation of the backup snapshot first.
+The snapshot creation is asynchronous.
+The snapshot is created immediately, but it remains in the _pending_ state until all of the data is transferred to the regional storage repository.
+When the snapshot reaches the _stable_ state in the source region, the service creates the copies in the target regions and starts transferring the data.

+The more capacity that a volume has, the longer it takes to create the snapshot copy in another region.
+For example, creating a copy of a 3-TB storage volume in a remote region can take over 12.5 hours.

 When you create a remote copy of the backup snapshot for the first time, that remote copy contains all the data of the parent volume.
 Subsequent copies can be incremental or full copies.
 Whether the remote copy is incremental depends on the immediately preceding backup snapshot in the chain.
 If the immediately preceding snapshot exists in the destination region, the copy can be incremental.
 If the immediately preceding snapshot does not exist or is not stable, the new copy must be a full snapshot of the parent volume.

 If your backup plan calls for the creation of a remote copy before the previous backup copy becomes stable, the Backup service initiates a full copy, not an incremental one.
+For the 3-TB storage volume, this means that when your schedule specifies the creation of a snapshot with a remote copy every 12 hours, the system initiates a full copy because the previous copy is not complete and fully stable yet.

+The following table shows whether or not you can expect the remote copy to be incremental based on the volume capacity (snapshot size) and backup frequency.

 | Volume capacity | Backup plan schedule | Incremental copies |
 |-----------------|----------------------|--------------------|